Susan Stuebner: Colby–Sawyer College

 On July 1, 2016, Stuebner became the ninth president of Colby–Sawyer College, where she also held the Volanakis Family Presidential Chair and served as a professor.
 She was a professor of social sciences and education and a professor of business and social sciences.
 She held the presidency for eight years, until 2024.
 During her tenure, she implemented two strategic plans, doubled the college's endowment from $30 million to $64 million, established a partnership with Dartmouth Health, and introduced 12 new graduate and professional programs.

 While serving as president of Colby–Sawyer College, Stuebner participated in regional and national higher education governance.
 She served on the NCAA Division III Presidents Advisory Group, the Council of Independent Colleges (CIC) Board of Directors, the executive committee of the New Hampshire College & University Council (NHCUC), and the executive committee for NH Campus Compact.
 She was also a commissioner on the New Hampshire Department of Education's Commission on Higher Education, a corporator for Mascoma Bank, and chaired site visit teams for the New England Commission of Higher Education (NECHE).

 In April 2024, it was announced that Stuebner had accepted the position of 21st president of Marietta College, with an intended start date of July 15, 2024.
 In June 2024, Marietta College announced that Stuebner would not be taking the position due to "an unforeseen change in personal considerations."
 After stepping down from Colby–Sawyer College, she stayed on to advise the interim president, Laura A. Sykes.

 Simpson College

 In July 2025, Simpson College announced Stuebner as its interim president for the 2025 to 2026 academic year.
 Her term began on July 28, 2025.
+Stuebner was appointed Simpson College 26th president on Nov.
+25, 2025.